How To Find and Hire a Rock Star Executive Assistant

 12 min read

 As a CEO or founder, you need a highly skilled and trustworthy person to help you manage your day-to-day operations and scale your business.
-But searching for an Executive Assistant (EA) or Engagement Manager (EM) can be daunting.

-This article covers what you need to look for in an EA or EM, the 5 inherent and hard skill qualities to look for, and how to make the hiring process easier.
-We’ll also explore the 4 myths that can derail you with Mindmaven’s time-tested, proven solutions to hiring a rock star EA/EM.
 By the end of this article, you’ll better understand the qualities to look for and the steps to take to find the perfect Executive Assistant for you and your business.

 The Most Important Search of Your Career?

 It’s a new day at your company.
-The energy is palpable as the cap table excitedly discusses the next hire—something that desperately needs to happen to keep up with your velocity.
+The energy is palpable as the cap table excitedly discusses the next hire – something that desperately needs to happen to keep up with your velocity.

-Biz dev wants a salesperson.
-Your COO wants a talented engineer; she’s already pushing her next ambitious product deadline.
-Both would be incredible assets for your growing business.
+Your COO wants a talented engineer (she’s already pushing her next ambitious product deadline) …

-But as the founder/CEO, you’re beginning to realize that you’ll need to scale your own capabilities as fast as your company, and you will need more than just those proposed hires to offer you leverage.
-You need an effective way to get more done in less time.
+And you will need more than just those proposed hires to offer you the Leverage to get more done in less time.

-Without leverage, you know you’ll quickly burn out, and the focus and energy you need to take your company to the next level will fade along with the joy you once found in work.
+After all, without Leverage, you know you’ll quickly burn out, and the focus and energy you need to take your company to the next level will fade along with the joy you once found in work.

 Itching at the back of your mind is the idea of a highly skilled and trustworthy Executive Assistant (EA).

-You may dream of someone with the desire, skill, and ability to go beyond the traditional EA title to become a sounding board, even a strategic partner.
 We at Mindmaven call this an EM or Engagement Manager, and they really can help you and your business immensely!
-Learn more about what separates a Mindmaven-trained EM from a typical EA:
+You can learn more about what separates a Mindmaven-trained EM from a typical EA here:

-But how do you find and hire the perfect Executive Assistant or Engagement Manager?
-How can you ensure it’s worth the time and money it takes to hire and train them?
-This article will show you exactly how.
+And how can you ensure it’s worth the time and money it takes to hire and train them?

 What Difference Can an Executive Assistant Make?

-Often the EA role is seen as a luxury, something a growing business might not be able to justify or afford.
-However, because of the power and increased velocity an EM can provide—for a relatively affordable price—it’s a position you simply can’t afford to leave open.
+Often, the role of an Executive Assistant is seen as a luxury, something a growing business might not be able to justify or afford.

-Essential Executive Assistant skills include prioritization, communication, and organization skills.
 Executive Assistant roles and responsibilities may include administrative support, project management, data analysis, meeting coordination, event planning, effective email management, and document management.

 What would you do with an extra day each week to invest in the things that matter most?